ptn77/ccipTransferUsd/README.md

   0x97a657c9000000000000000000000000000000000000000000000000000000000007a120 instead.
 Still need to figure out how to get token contract of the USDC on Eth Sepolia and Arb Sepolia forks for testing TransferUSDC.

+Token Pool Contract and ccipReceive (Is this correct for USDC tokens?)
+In this process:

+The token pool contract on the destination chain will typically have a ccipReceive function or an equivalent function that processes the message received via CCIP.
+This function handles the minting of new tokens on the destination chain based on the information passed from the source chain.
+The ccipReceive function or its equivalent ensures that the cross-chain transfer is completed correctly and that the recipient receives the minted tokens.

 Following the https://docs.chain.link/ccip/tutorials/ccipreceive-gaslimit guide measure the gas consumption of the ccipReceive function.
 Once you have the number, increase it by 10% and provide as gasLimit parameter of the transferUsdc function instead of the currently hard-coded 500.000